neutrinojs/neutrino/docs/cli/README.md

 ❯ neutrino start --inspect --use @neutrinojs/react @neutrinojs/jest override.js > b.config
 ```

-Using `git diff a.config b.config`, we get a pretty diff of the configuration change:
+Using `git diff --no-index a.config b.config`, we get a pretty diff of the configuration change:

 ```diff
 diff --git a/a.config b/b.config